Monica Kucher, D.V.M

 Heather Falany D.V.M

-Mark is originally from Habersham County, GA and has been working in the veterinary field for 14 years.
-He started as a kennel assistant in Habersham and worked his way up to Veterinary Assistant quickly.
-After years working as an assistant at Good Hands, He began working as a receptionist.
-Mark became Office Manager of Good Hands in January of 2014 and has made it is personal mission to provide a quality service without compromising patient care.
+Mark is originally from Habersham County, GA and has been working in the veterinary field for over 15 years.
+He has worked in all facets of the veterinary field.
+Mark became Hospital Administrator of Good Hands in January of 2014 and has made it is personal mission to provide a quality service without compromising patient care.

 Laura has been a long-time client and friend of Dr. Kucher.
 Laura graduated from the University of Georgia with a B.A. in political science and history.
 She enjoys spending her free time traveling, hiking, reading (especially history) and hanging out with her three cats, Blanco, Fox Mulder and Murphy, and her snakes.